LLNL/axom/src/components/sidre/docs/sphinx/first_example.rst

 x values, y values, and z values each offset from each other by a stride of three in the array.

-The next snippet creates two views ("temp", and "rho") and allocates each of their data as an array of type double with length 'eltcount'.
+The next snippet creates two views ("temp" and "rho") and allocates each of their data as an array of type double with length 'eltcount'.
 Then, it set an Attribute ("vis") on each of those Views with a value of 1.
 Lastly, it creates a Group ("ext") that has a View that holds an external pointer